ryanirl/data-analysis-projects/dimensionality_reduction_on_genotypes/USAGE.md

 # Usage

-Assuming you have a mac, Python3, and all of the dependencies installed, you should be able to reproduce my resutls with the following commands:
+Assuming you have a using MacOS and have Python3 with all of the dependencies installed, you should be able to reproduce my resutls with the following
+commands:

 **Dependencies:** Altair, Pysam, UMAP (umap-learn), Pandas, NumPy, SKLearn, SciPy, tqdm, and Seaborn.